-This article serves as a supplementary material to our main Helper application article (click me).
+This article serves as a supplementary resource to our main Helper application article (click me).
 If you have read that article and wish to receive more information, you are in the right place!

-Below we have provided direct advice on how to write a detailed application, without becoming too detailed.
-If you take the advice below and still get denied, please read your denial message carefully and take some time to reflect on where you can continue to perfect your application for next time around.
+Below we have provided direct advice on how to write a detailed application.
+If you take the advice given and still get denied, please read your denial message carefully and take some time to reflect on where you can perfect your application next time.

 It's more obvious than you may think for us to tell when someone is being dishonest, which is the quickest way to get denied.
 Being honest is one of the best pieces advice we can give, especially as it helps us get to know you faster.